tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 an attacker who has temporary access to the peer's private key from pre-computing valid authenticators.
-For example, the application may choose this value to correspond to a value used in an existing datastructure in the software to simplify the implementation.
+For example, the application may choose this value to correspond to a value used in an existing datastructure in the software to simplify implementation.

 extensions:
 : The set of extensions allowed in the CertificateRequest